ibelderbos/gan-for-class-imbalance/README.md

 ```

 # Quick start
 The following code can be run to execute the training of the GAN.
-You can choose your own hyperparameters with the argparser.
+You can choose your own hyperparameters with the ArgumentParser.
 An example for a model with name `my_first_gan` and learning rate 0.0001 is shown below.
 If parameter settings are not chosen, the default parameters will be used. <br>
 ```
 python train.py --model_name 'my_first_gan' --lr 0.0001
 ```